“Community and local development

 Participants should be strongly committed to local development topics and activities.
 They should currently work (or at least they should have working experience) in public institutions (national, regional, provincial or local governments, development agencies, research centres, international organizations) or private organisations (foundations, co-operatives, NGOs, grassroots community organisations, non-profit entities, etc.) active in the field of local, community, economic and social development.

-The on-line application form was to be filled out as indicated:
+The on-line application form has to be filled out as indicated:

-The Summer School is organised in co-operation with EAFIT University from Medellin (Colombia), for whom 50% of the 30 available places were reserved.
-The selection process of the other 15 available places was open to candidates from all Latin American countries ensuring a varied and balanced classroom composition.
+The Summer School is organised in co-operation with EAFIT University from Medellin (Colombia), for whom 40% of the 35 available places are reserved.
+The selection process of the other 20 available places is open to candidates from all Latin American countries ensuring a varied and balanced classroom composition.